arsam-dj/sql/02_activities/assignments/Assignment1.md

 	- <img src="./images/01_farmers_market_conceptual_model.png" width="600">
 - The column names can be found in a few spots (DB Schema window in the bottom right, the Database Structure tab in the main window by expanding each table entry, at the top of the Browse Data tab in the main window)

+I have chosen to link the tables market_date_info with vendor_inventory.
+The can be connected on the market_date column which has a 1-to-many relationship between market_date_info and vendor_inventory.
+This column is the respective primary key and foreign key for these tables.

 <img src="./images/assig1-model.png" width=500>
 ***